 The petrol SEAT Mii was originally awarded a five-star rating by Euro NCAP way back in 2011*.
 However, this rating expired in 2018 when the car no longer met the relevant criteria for a five-star vehicle.
 The electric version was tested by Euro NCAP in 2019*, when it was awarded the three-star rating shown above.

-Independent emissions and efficiency ratings from Green NCAP
+Independent economy and emissions ratings from Green NCAP

 No eco rating